databricks/simr/README.md

 SIMR launches a Hadoop MapReduce job that only contains mappers.
 It ensures that a jumbo jar (simr.jar), containing Scala and Spark, gets uploaded to the machines of the mappers.
-It also ensures that the job jar you specified gets shipeed to those nodes.
+It also ensures that the job jar you specified gets shipped to those nodes.
 The mappers use HDFS to do leader election to elect one of the mappers as the Spark driver.
 SIMR then executes your driver and communicates the driver URL (through %spark_url%) to a bunch of executors on the rest of the